Logo

 "Nuclear fusion is the process by which two light atomic nuclei combine to form a single heavier one while releasing massive amounts of energy."

-For nuclear reactants that are electrically charged (positive, if involving protons in nuclei, as is the case for nuclear fusion reactions), this poses a problem, as the electromagnetic forces lead to a repulsive force that needs to be overcome.
+For nuclear reactants that are electrically charged ("positive", if involving protons in nuclei, as is the case for nuclear fusion reactions), this poses a problem, as the electromagnetic forces lead to a repulsive force that needs to be overcome.
 This, as explained later, is one of the great challenges to initiating fusion reactions.

 Other ways to overcome electromagnetic force